Tapo41/Relaxer/README.md

 ## Overview
 The Mind Waves project aims to keep a check and improve employees’ Mental Health and overall well-being.
 The core idea behind creating a mental health application for the workplace is to address the growing concerns around stress, anxiety, and mental health in the modern workplace.

-A deployed version can be checked here: [mindwaves.live](https://www.mindwaves.live/)

 ## Features
 1. Track Your Goals
 2. Employee Assistance Program (EAP)